wenyangfu/hyperparam-search-guides/hyperopt-guide.md

 ```

 ### Further examples
-I have attached source code examples in the github repo https://github.com/wenyangfu/hyperparam-search-guides
+Source code examples for optimizing a XGBoost classifier can be found [here](hyperopt-xgb.py).

 ## Documentation
 Documentation for Hyperopt can be found at the following locations: